 - Slimming World

 In all honesty, there’s no one diet for everyone as we’re all different.
-And if you do find a way of eating which works well for you, don’t be surprised it may work well for a while, but as we age it may not always continue to be the best for you.
+And if you do find a way of eating which works well for you, don’t be surprised it may work well for a while, but as we age it may not always continue to be the right one for you.

 - Your level and type of exercise